- Things to Do

 While Nanoose Bay's Haida Gold Ocean Adventures (based from Schooner Cove Marina) doesn't specialize in whale watching, it isn't out of the ordinary for guests to see whales as part of one of their fishing, sunset, and picnic cruises.

 Many of the whale watching tour companies also offer Black Bear and Grizzly Bear excursions.
 In just over an hour's drive, you can hop on a Killer Whale watching tour at Campbell River.
-Campbell River Whale Watching and Discovery Marine Safaris tours let visitors see watching Killer Whales feeding, breaching, hunting, beach rubbing, or playing with each other.
+Campbell River Whale Watching tours let visitors see watching Killer Whales feeding, breaching, hunting, beach rubbing, or playing with each other.
 You also have the opportunity to see Humpback Whales, Pacific White-Sided Dolphins, and porpoises.

 Whale Watching in Tofino & Ucluelet

 In a couple of hours, you can see Gray and Humpback whales in Tofino and Ucluelet.
 Ucluelet and Tofino whale watching tours explore both the sheltered waters of Clayoquot and Barkley Sounds as well as the open ocean with Jamie's Whaling Station & Adventure Centres.

 No matter what outdoor activity you are planning, be prepared.
 Follow the three Ts—trip planning, training, and taking the essentials.
 AdventureSmart is a great resource to help you get informed before heading outdoors.Learn More